Where We Work

 See our interactive map

-Through the new Improving Maternal and Child Health Care in Rural West Africa Through High-Quality Education for Nurses and Midwives project, IntraHealth International is partnering with Takeda Pharmaceutical Company Limited and 12 private schools in Mali, Senegal, and Niger to sustainably increase the number of qualified, well-trained nurses who can serve rural communities in these countries—all of which face a critical shortage of health workers.
+Through the new Classroom to Care project, IntraHealth International is partnering with Takeda Pharmaceutical Company Limited and 12 private schools in Mali, Senegal, and Niger to sustainably increase the number of qualified, well-trained nurses who can serve rural communities in these countries—all of which face a critical shortage of health workers.
 Takeda announced this week that IntraHealth is one of the recipients of their 2021 Global CSR Program, which will fund this work.

 IntraHealth and Takeda will work with four schools in each of the three countries over the course of five years, helping them partner effectively with the public sector, achieve the appropriate accreditations, enhance competency-based curricula, create effective learning approaches, and graduate students from underserved areas—all as part of our effort to ensure that everyone everywhere has the health care they need to thrive.